english/speculation/README.md

 # Speculation [![Build Status](https://travis-ci.org/english/speculation.svg?branch=master)](https://travis-ci.org/english/speculation)

 A Ruby port of Clojure's `clojure.spec`.
 See [clojure.spec - Rationale and Overview](https://clojure.org/about/spec).
 All advantages/disadvantages for clojure.spec should apply to Speculation too.
-This library is largely a copy-and-paste from clojure.spec so all credit goes to the clojure.spec authors.
+This library is largely a copy-and-paste from clojure.spec so all credit goes to Rich Hickey and contributors for their original work.

 ## Project Goals

 The goal of this project is to match clojure.spec as closely as possible, from design to features to API.
+This library won't introduce features that do not exist in clojure.spec.
 This decision comes with the trade-off that the library may not necessarily be idiomatic Ruby, however there's nothing stopping other libraries from being built on top of Speculation to bring a more Ruby-like feel.
-This library won't introduce features that do not exist in clojure.spec.

 ## Examples